dcousin3/superb/README.md

 The library `superb` offers two main functionalities.
 First, it can be used to obtain plots with adjusted error bars.
-The main function is `superbPlot()` but you can also use `superbShiny()` for a graphical user interface requiring no programming nor scripting.
+The main function is `superb()` but you can also use `superbShiny()` for a graphical user interface requiring no programming nor scripting.
 See the nice tutorial by Walker (2021).

-The purpose of `superbPlot()` is to provide a plot with summary statistics and correct error bars.
+The purpose of `superb()` is to provide a plot with summary statistics and correct error bars.
 With simple adjustments, the error bar are adjusted to the design (within or between), to the purpose (single or pair-wise differences), to the sampling method (simple randomized samples or cluster randomized samples) and to the population size (infinite or of a specific size).
 The `superbData()` function does not generate the plot but returns the summary statistics and the interval boundaries.
 These can afterwards be sent to other plotting environment.

 The second functionality is to generate random datasets.
-The function `GRD()` is used to easily generate random data from any design (within or between) using any population distribution with any parameters, and with various effect sizes. `GRD()` is useful to test statistical procedures and plotting procedures such as `superbPlot()`.
+The function `GRD()` is used to easily generate random data from any design (within or between) using any population distribution with any parameters, and with various effect sizes. `GRD()` is useful to test statistical procedures and plotting procedures such as `superb()`.

 # Installation